ChacunGu/Community-detection-Facebook-network/README.md

 ### Required files

 A directory named 'data' has to be created in the root directory.
-It must contain the Facebook dataset - download link: http://snap.stanford.edu/data/egonets-Facebook.html, consulted the 25th March 2020)
+It must contain the Facebook dataset (file named 'facebook_combined.txt') - download link: http://snap.stanford.edu/data/egonets-Facebook.html, consulted the 25th March 2020)

 ### Virtual environment